SovaDekster/python-project-50/README.md

 The project aims to show differences between different files.

 You can clone the repository with git@github.com:SovaDekster/python-project-50.git or <https://github.com/SovaDekster/python-project-50>

-For this programe you might need python = "^3.10" and prompt = "^0.4.1"
+For this program you might need python = "^3.10" and prompt = "^0.4.1"

 ## Команды